0xPolygonID/docs/docs/wallet/features.md

 ## Switch Network

-Switching networks is also available on Polygon ID.
+Switching networks is also available on optimism ID.
 You just need to reach the Settings menu and tap the network you would like to change to:

 <div align="center">
 <img src={useBaseUrl("img/network-select.png")} width="500"/>